umati/umatiGateway/README.md

 # umati Gateway

-Gateway connecting OPC UA servers implementing umati endorsed Companion Specifications with the umati Dashboard
+Gateway connecting OPC UA servers implementing umati endorsed Companion Specifications with the [umati.app](https://umati.app) Dashboard

 ## Description

-umati Gateway connects to an OPC UA server, subscribes to values from one or more machine instances and publishes them via MQTT in JSON format used by [umati Dashboard](https://umati.app).
+_umatiGateway_ connects to an OPC UA server, subscribes to values from one or more machine instances and publishes them via MQTT in JSON format.

 ## Getting Started

-For a more detailed description about the umatiGateway please take a look at the [User Manual](/docs/user/usage.md) .
+For a more detailed description about the _umatiGateway_ please take a look at the [User Manual](./docs/user/usage.md).

 ### Running in container